drhsqlite/pikchr/doc/macro.md

 Once created, a macro cannot be redefined.
-If you attempt to redefine a macro by providing a second "`define`" statement with the same macro name, the macro name will be replaced by the previous macro body definition, likely resulting in a syntax error.
+If you attempt to redefine a macro by providing a second "`define`" statement with the same macro name, the macro name will be replaced by the previous macro body definition during lexical analysis, likely resulting in a syntax error.